This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 The Hero’s Journey is your story of how you were called to a purpose, struggled, overcame…

-And consequently now know exactly how to help your clients struggling with the very same challenges.
+And as a result of that journey, you know exactly how to help your clients struggling with the very same challenges.

 In Flint’s version of the Hero’s Journey:

 - He had a mission: To use the internet to understand why people say yes.